WwZzz/easyFL/algorithm/README.md

 or you want to reproducing the experimental results of others' papers, please carefully read this part as is almost created for this purpose.
-To show how easily one can use this module to reproduce a popular federated algorithm, we take FedProx and Scaffold as the examples and compare our implemention with their pseudo codes in papers.
+To show how easily one can use this module to reproduce a popular federated algorithm, we take FedProx and Scaffold as the examples and detail their implemention.
 ## Example 1: FedProx
 Now we show how we realize FedProx with 5 lines.